 During the best ten-year stretch (1950 – 1959), the S&P 500 delivered 19.5% compounded annual returns.
 Conversely, the worst ten-year stretch (1999 – 2008) delivered -1.4% compounded annual returns:

 In dollar terms, each investor would have ended up with the same amount.
 The only difference would have been in how the investors felt about their performance.
-The 1950 – 1959 investor would have been ecstatic, while the 1999 – 2008 investor would have felt devastated.
+The 1950 – 1959 investor would have been elated, while the 1999 – 2008 investor would have been devastated.

 And while the percentage investment returns would have been wildly different for these two investors, the absolute dollar returns would have been the exact same, which is all that actually matters.